-As general counsel of the Brennan Center, Steven A. Reiss handles complex civil, criminal, and international matters, especially those with multi-jurisdictional or parallel civil and criminal components.
+As a senior antitrust and litigation partner (now retired) at Weil, Gotshal & Manges Steven A. Reiss handled complex civil, criminal, and international matters, especially those with multi-jurisdictional or parallel civil and criminal components.

 In recent years, he has represented companies in major international antitrust investigations and litigations, including those involving the airline, auction house, auto parts, freight forwarders, helicopter service, vitamin, lysine, carbon fiber, EPDM rubber, orthopedic implant, graphite electrode, military insignia, and milk industries.
 Reiss has extensive experience representing clients in high-profile matters at trial and on appeal, and currently heads his firm’s appellate practice.
 His clients have included American Airlines, Apple, Avon, BMW, Bovis Lendlease, Bridgestone Tire, Credit Suisse, Empire Blue Cross, Ericsson, the European Union, ExxonMobil, General Electric, General Motors, Tommy Hilfiger, Johnson & Johnson, and the New York State Assembly.